andrmoel/astronomy-bundle-js/README.md

 const GMST = toi.getGreenwichMeanSiderealTime();
 const GAST = toi.getGreenwichApparentSiderealTime();

-// To express the angle in time fomat use angleCalc.deg2time(GMST)
+// To express the angle in time format use angleCalc.deg2time(GMST)
 ```

 The result of the calculation should be:\